20k/crapmud_documentation/README.md

 Every client command should be preceded by "client_command ".
 A correct format for a request is "client_command #fs.scripts.core()"

+Commands may be tagged as "client_command_tagged <TAG>", where the tag will be included in the response.
+You may not tag auth however

 Calls which directly hook into the realtime chat system should be of the form "client_chat #hs.msg.send({channel:"\<YOURCHAN\>", msg:"\<YOURMSG\>"})"

 The "client_chat " prefix simply suppresses script output from the server, so other commands could be piped through here if desired